Descriptive set theory: Projective sets and Wadge degrees

 The properties of the projective sets are not completely determined by ZFC.
 Under the assumption V = L, not all projective sets have the perfect set property or the property of Baire.
 However, under the assumption of projective determinacy, all projective sets have both the perfect set property and the property of Baire.
 This is related to the fact that ZFC proves Borel determinacy, but not projective determinacy.

+There are also generic extensions of $L$ for any natural number $n>2$ in which $\mathcal P(\omega)\cap L$ consists of all the lightface $\Delta^1_n$ subsets of $\omega$.

 More generally, the entire collection of sets of elements of a Polish space X can be grouped into equivalence classes, known as Wadge degrees, that generalize the projective hierarchy.
 These degrees are ordered in the Wadge hierarchy.
 The axiom of determinacy implies that the Wadge hierarchy on any Polish space is well-founded and of length Θ, with structure extending the projective hierarchy.

 Borel equivalence relations

 A contemporary area of research in descriptive set theory studies Borel equivalence relations.
 A Borel equivalence relation on a Polish space X is a Borel subset of $X \times X$ that is an equivalence relation on X.